-The Easy Way Out!
+The Easy Way Out

-When it comes to personal trainer certifications, there are some real war zones out there.
+When it comes to finding the best personal trainer certification, there are some real war zones out there.

 As is the case with many goods and services, especially the internet variety, there are many scams lurking.

-In order to figure out which certifications to avoid, you’ll need to look out for accreditation.
+And in order to figure out which certifications to avoid, you’ll need to look out for accreditation.

 Follow the Accreditation

-No matter what you do, make sure you look out for one of these two as a seal of authenticity.
+No matter what you do, make sure to look out for one of these two as a seal of authenticity.